-Coordinated by Professors Elias Dinas (Political and Social Sciences), Lucy Riall (History and Civilization), and Ann Thomson (History and Civilization)
+Coordinated by Professors Elias Dinas (Political and Social Sciences), Martijn Hesselink (Law), Lucy Riall (History and Civilization), and Ann Thomson (History and Civilization)

 Coordinated by Professors Thomas Crossley (Economics), Laura Downs (History and Civilization) and Anton Hemerijck (Political and Social Sciences)

-Coordinated by Professors Peter Drahos (Law), David K. Levine (Economics) and Stéphane Van Damme (History and Civilization)
+Coordinated by Professors Peter Drahos (Law), David K. Levine (Economics and Robert Schuman Centre) and Gaby Umbach (Robert Schuman Centre)

-Coordinated by Professors Giacomo Calzolari (Economics), Nicolas Petit (Law) and Giovanni Sartor (Law)
+Coordinated by Professors Giacomo Calzolari (Economics), Nicolas Petit (Law and